jensbeh/esp32-cam/README.md

-# ESP32-CAM with motiton detector
+# ESP32-CAM with motion sensor

 This code turns the ESP32-CAM into a security system with motion detection: